CoderZzz13/CASG/README.md

 # A Grasping Method Based on Domain Generalization for Texture-Less Rectangular Bottles
-Robotic grasping of texture-less objects in cluttered industrial environments remains challenging due to the lack of visual texture, strong specular reflections, severe occlusion, and the inevitable Sim-to-Real domain gap.
-To address these issues, we propose a novel grasping framework, termed Cross-Modal Alignment Grasping (CMAG), for texture-less industrial containers.
+Robotic grasping of texture-less objects in cluttered industrial environments remains challenging due to the lack of visual texture, strong specular reflections, severe occlusion, and the inevitable Sim-to-Real domain gap.
+To address these issues, we propose a novel grasping framework, termed Cross-Modal Alignment Grasping (CMAG), for texture-less industrial containers.
 Specifically, we first develop a dual-stream RGB-D instance segmentation network, termed Receptive Expansion YOLO (RE-YOLO).
 By incorporating the ADOWN module, an enhanced RE-C3K2 module, and a multi-scale dense fusion strategy, the network effectively captures